 Girls of all ages are offered retreat experiences which vary from special sessions held within the school day, whole day retreats offsite, and residential retreats for the Sixth Form.

-The School Chaplain and her team organise the themes and experiences to suit each age group, and external speakers and youth ministers often help to deliver sessions.
+The School Chaplain and Assistant Chaplain organise the themes and experiences to suit each age group, and external speakers and youth ministers often help to deliver sessions.
 Each retreat offers girls the opportunity to reflect on her faith, her gifts, her relationships and her own journey through life.
 The sacraments are often included, and enjoyable music, drama and art activities are enjoyed by all – as is the emphasis on relaxation and good food.
 We strongly believe that these moments form a key part of each girl’s faith development as time to pause, rest and reflect are as important as times to learn.

 Social Justice and Service

 At St Catherine’s we see the focus on social justice as a very important part of the girls’ education.
-We aim to help girls to appreciate the world them, and to be well-informed, thoughtful and brave as they respond to inequalites and injustices.
+We aim to help girls to appreciate the world them, and to be well-informed, thoughtful and brave as they respond to inequalities and injustices.
 The Chaplain and Form Tutors guide girls in their assembly presentations, as they present their ideas and invite peers to respond by committing to action or charitable works.
 The Mercy ethos is still alive and well in girls’ engagement to the world around them, and the pupil-led Charities Committee provides a platform for the girls to make sure that their passionate responses lead to initiatives and change.
 Girls enjoy the opportunities for service offered within the Duke of Edinburgh programme, the Sixth Form Core RS programme, and through other events and programmes throughout each year.